 This is not an absolute number but rather a general reference.
-Additionally, value will be placed on the circumstance of more than half of the publications belonging to the first quartile of the respective area and on the applicant's being the first signatory or principal investigator.
+The fact that more than half of an applicant's publications are in the first quartile of the respective subject area will be an advantage, in addition to their being the first signatory or principal investigator.

 As a general principle, quality (demonstrated by objective internationally accepted parameters) will prevail over quantity.
 Specifically, deficiencies relating to quantity may be compensated by merits of very high or exceptional quality in the form publications in which the applicant is the principal and corresponding author.
-The quality should be duly justified and proven by indicators and verified repercussion evidence provided by the applicant.
+The quality must be duly justified and proven by indicators and verified repercussion evidence provided by the applicant.
 Moreover, in order to specify the effective repercussion of the research carried out by the applicant, consideration will be given whenever possible to the number of citations received.
 Consideration may also be given to the patents in operation.